Routine doctor visits are down. Here’s why we shouldn’t skip them

 Dr. Julie L. Gerberding, executive vice president and chief patient officer, says it’s vital for children to be up to date with their pediatrician visits, adding that adults need to keep up with their wellness appointments too.

 According to a World Health Organization pulse survey, from January through March 2021, about 94% of participating countries reported some kind of disruption to health services.
-Among the most effected were primary care, rehabilitative, palliative and long-term care.
+Among the most affected were primary care, rehabilitative, palliative and long-term care.

 “Too many people are not seeking the regular care they need, meaning preventive care as well as the management of other medical conditions that they might have,” says Julie.